Aaron Drinan: Ipswich Town

-Drinan began training with English EFL Championship side Ipswich Town in October 2017 and was announced as a new signing by manager Mick McCarthy on 4 January 2018, signing a three and a half year contract, with the option of an additional one year extension for a fee reported to be £90,000.
+Drinan began training with English EFL Championship side Ipswich Town in October 2017 and was announced as a new signing by manager Mick McCarthy on 4 January 2018, signing a three-and-a-half-year contract, with the option of an additional one year extension for a fee reported to be £90,000.
 He was an unused substitute in 4 Championship games and 1 FA Cup game for Ipswich during the 2017–18 season but failed to make his first-team debut as his side finished in 12th place.
-He impressed his team mates in training during the early months of his time at Ipswich, earning him the nickname "Murph", after former Ipswich and Republic of Ireland striker Daryl Murphy.
+He impressed his teammates in training during the early months of his time at Ipswich, earning him the nickname "Murph", after former Ipswich and Republic of Ireland striker Daryl Murphy.

 Loans away

 He joined National League side Sutton United on 1 August 2018.
 He made his debut for Sutton United three days later in a 2–2 draw with Harrogate Town.
 His first goal came on 20 October 2018 when he scored the winner against Wealdstone in the FA Cup.
 He returned to Ipswich in November 2018.

 On 15 February 2019, it as announced that Drinan had signed for his old club Waterford on loan until the summer.
 His loan was a huge success, scoring 7 goals in 18 league games.
 His form had Waterford looking to extend the loan, but this proved to be unsuccessful, with Ipswich wanting the player to return.

 Drinan signed for Swedish Superettan side GAIS on 8 August 2019.
 He made his debut away to Dalkurd FF on 18 August 2019.
 He returned to Ipswich Town in November at the end of his loan which saw him make 9 appearances for GAIS.

 He signed for Scottish Championship side Ayr United on loan on 17 January 2020.
 His debut came the next day in a 1–0 Scottish Cup win over Ross County to earn a 5th Round tie with Scottish Premiership side St Johnstone.
-He scored his first goal for Ayr on 8 February in a 1–2 loss to St Johnstone in a Scottish Cup match.
+He scored his first goal for Ayr on 8 February in a 2–1 loss to St Johnstone in a Scottish Cup match.
 He made 9 appearances during his loan spell with Ayr, scoring twice.